Nezu-Devs/Nezu/README.md

     - [ ] Notes
     - [ ] args
   - [ ] Note args
-  - [ ] brag about being on pypy and and conda
+  - [ ] brag in readme about being on pypy and and conda
 - [ ] make a helper function, that returns dictionary (so it's easier to assert and doesn't require `--nezu`)
   - [ ] write function
   - [ ] write docstring for it